US Semiconductor Industry Association, India’s IESA to form new task force to strengthen chip ecosystem

 Rajeev Chandrasekhar, Union Minister of State Electronics & Technology and a former Chip Designer tweeted on this collaboration, stating that the two largest and oldest democracies in world partnering to elevate strategic Tech partnership is good for future of Tech and innovation.

-2 largest n oldest democracies in world partnering to elevate strategic Tech partnership is good for future of Tech n innovation 🇮🇳🇺🇸— Rajeev Chandrasekhar 🇮🇳 (@Rajeev_GoI) February 1, 2023
+2 largest n oldest democracies in world partnering to elevate strategic Tech partnership is good for future of Tech n innovation 🇮🇳🇺🇸

-Imp milestone in PM @narendramodi ji's vision of #IndiaTechade for young Indians#NewIndia #NewIndia4YoungIndia https://t.co/XrIglUTvmT
+Imp milestone in PM @narendramodi ji's vision of #IndiaTechade for young Indians#NewIndia #NewIndia4YoungIndia https://t.co/XrIglUTvmT— Rajeev Chandrasekhar 🇮🇳 (@Rajeev_GoI) February 1, 2023

 Acknowledging India to be a major hub for semiconductor research, chip design, and equipment engineering, with even greater future potential, SIA President and CEO John Neuffer said, “We are thrilled to kick off this new initiative with IESA, our counterpart in India.
 This task force will help identify tangible ways to unlock this potential by increasing collaboration between the U.S. and India within the global chip ecosystem.”